bryanoliveira/unity-zombit/README.md

 </div>
 <br/>

-I made this game during my first year in the Computer Science course.
+I made this game during my first year in the Computer Science course, using C# and UnityScript.
 I've learned a lot from this project, from software engineering to game design and a little bit of pixel art.
-I believe the project could be significantly improved using better design patterns, clearer abstractions and algorithmic complexity in mind.
+However, I believe the project could be significantly improved using better design patterns, clearer abstractions and algorithmic complexity in mind.
 Yet, it is a fun game that you can [download](https://play.google.com/store/apps/details?id=com.elitgames.zombit) (an older version) in Play Store.

 <div align="center">
 <img src="Images/3.png" width="260" height="190"> <img src="Images/2.png" width="260" height="190"> <img src="Images/1.png" width="260" height="190">